-Hymenoptera species have poison glands; their stings produce immediate stining and pain.
+Hymenoptera species have poison glands; their stings produce immediate stinging and pain.
 Bees and wasps are prevalent worldwide.
 Ants in New Zealand cause little damage, but fire ants in South and North America are very troublesome.
 Reactions to hymenoptera stings include:

 Remove the stinger from honey bee stings using a credit card or butter knife.
 Cool compresses, calamine lotion, analgesics and antihistamines are helpful.
-Severe swelling may be redued by systemic steroids.
+Severe swelling may be reduced by systemic steroids.
 Anaphylaxis should be managed by:

 It scuttles back to its hiding place straight after feeding, which takes a few minutes and results in multiple painless bites (‘breakfast, lunch and tea’).
 They most often present as papules with a central haemorrhagic dot but blisters are sometimes observed.

-Kissing bugs (Triatoma species) are also blood suckers, called that because they bite near the lips and then defaecate on the bite.
+Kissing bugs (Triatoma species) are also bloodsuckers, called that because they bite near the lips and then defaecate on the bite.
 They are recognised by a triangular shape on their backs behind the head.
 There are none in New Zealand.

 Beetles (Coleoptera) comprise 250,000 species or more.
 About 200 of them produce blisters on contact with the skin due to the production of cantharidin.
 Affected areas should be washed and bandaged.